-Barney & Barney also provided insurance brokerage services to us during 2014 and 2015 and continues to do so.
-In particular, during 2015 Barney & Barney earned commission payments totaling approximately \$323,000 in connection with insurance brokerage services that they provided to us during the year.
+Barney & Barney also provided insurance brokerage services to us during 2014, 2015 and 2016 and continues to do so.
+In particular, during 2015 and 2016, Barney & Barney earned commission payments totaling approximately \$323,000 and \$377,000, respectively, in connection with insurance brokerage services that they provided to us during the year.
 We also paid Barney & Barney approximately \$32,000 for the compensation consulting services described above during 2015 and early 2016.
-The committee has considered whether the work of Barney & Barney as a compensation consultant has raised any potential conflicts of interest, taking into account the following factors: (i) the amount of fees paid by us to Barney & Barney as a percentage of that firm's total revenue; (ii) the provision of other services to us by Barney & Barney, (iii) Barney & Barney's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the individual compensation advisors with any member of the committee; (v) any business relationship of Barney & Barney, or business or personal relationship of the individual compensation advisors, with any of our executive officers; and (vi) any ownership of our stock by Barney & Barney or the individual compensation advisors.
-Based on the above factors, the committee has concluded that the work of Barney & Barney, including that performed by the individual compensation advisors employed by Barney & Barney, has not created any conflict of interest.
+The committee has considered whether the work of Barney & Barney as a compensation consultant has raised any potential conflicts of interest, taking into account the following factors: (i) the amount of fees paid by us to Barney & Barney as a percentage of that firm's total revenue, (ii) the provision of other services to us by Barney & Barney, (iii) Barney & Barney's policies and procedures that are designed to prevent conflicts of interest, (iv) any business or personal relationship of the individual compensation advisors with any member of the committee, (v) any business relationship of Barney & Barney or business or personal relationship of the individual compensation advisors, with any of our executive officers and (vi) any ownership of our stock by Barney & Barney or the individual compensation advisors.
+Based on the above factors, the committee has concluded that the work of Barney & Barney, including the work performed by the individual compensation advisors employed by Barney & Barney, has not created any conflict of interest.